Jake1402/KSP-PID-Hovering/README.md

 - Current PID values
 - Engage and disable selected PID options (vertical, horizontal, attitude)
-- Displaying current vehicle states (fuel, coordinates, etc) Using a GUI i'd also like to allow user to have the ability to change PID values and target values in flight through this GUI.
+- Displaying current vehicle states (fuel, coordinates, etc)

+<br>Using a GUI i'd also like to allow user to have the ability to change PID values and target values in flight through this GUI.